nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/oracle.md

 The Nuxeo Platform needs the Oracle JDBC driver to establish a connection to the database.

-The driver can be downloaded from the [Oracle JDBC driver downloads site](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html).&nbsp;We recommend the latest version for 11.2.0.* : `ojdbc6.jar` for JDK 8\.
+The driver can be downloaded from the [Oracle JDBC driver downloads site](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html).
+We recommend the latest version for 11.2.0.* : `ojdbc6.jar` for JDK 8\.
 It is compliant with Oracle 11g.

-The driver must be in the `$NUXEO_HOME/lib` directory.&nbsp;If you are using the `oracle` template (`nuxeo.templates=oracle` in `nuxeo.conf`), just put the driver in the `$NUXEO_HOME/templates/oracle/lib` directory.
+The driver must be in the `$NUXEO_HOME/lib` directory.
+If you are using the `oracle` template (`nuxeo.templates=oracle` in `nuxeo.conf`), just put the driver in the `$NUXEO_HOME/templates/oracle/lib` directory.

 ## Limitations